Call for Competitive Papers and Complete Panel Proposals

 The National Communication Association

 Submissions Close: March 31, 2021 at 11:59 PM Pacific Standard Time

 MEA @ NCA Program Planner: Michael Plugh, firstname.lastname@example.org

-This call invites you to explore these concerns, emphasizing the historical and intellectual roots of our field, and their relevance to the theme of Communication for Survival.
+This call invites you to explore these concerns, emphasizing the historical and intellectual roots of our field, and their relevance to the theme of Renewal and Transformation.
 As such, papers and panels that deal with topics related to the theme are encouraged (though not required).
 Likewise, proposals that link traditionally distinct thinkers or disciplines to media ecology, extend established ideas or concepts, or otherwise advance existing approaches to the field, are also welcomed.

 Interested colleagues are encouraged to submit individual papers, paper sessions, and/or panel discussion proposals that address the convention theme as it relates to the study of media ecology.
 (Strict adherence to the NCA convention theme is, again, not a requirement for submission).
 The MEA program will accept the following three types of submissions: individual papers, paper sessions (common theme paper presentations); and panel discussions (common topic roundtable discussion).